adobe-commerce/aio-cli-plugin-commerce/README.md

 DESCRIPTION
   Scaffold your own Adobe Commerce on EDS storefront
+ ❗ DO NOT USE underscore `_` symbol in repository name when prompted.
+You can use hypens `-` instead

 EXAMPLES
+  $  aio commerce:init
   $  aio commerce:init --template "adobe-commerce/adobe-demo-store" --skipMesh --repo "my-git-user/my-site"

 ```

 ## `aio commerce dev`